grzegorznowak/cardano-node-role/README.md

 ## Configuration & Usage

 By default installs cardano for a `cardano` user and group.
 Which is a recommended practice.
 All other cogs to fiddle with can be found under `defaults/main.yml`.
-The most noteworthy ones are:

 ### Wallets